burger

 5. Select the folder containing your photos on your computer.

-6. Wait until the complete import of your data (the activity log scrolls at the bottom right):
+6. Wait until your data is fully imported (the activity log scrolls at the bottom right):

-Otherwise, in the case where you synchronize your data using the desktop app, simply place your photos in the folder structure of your kDrive folder on the computer.
-Synchronization will begin and your photos will be securely sent to the Infomaniak servers.
+Otherwise, if you are synchronizing your data using the desktop app, simply place your photos in the folder structure of your kDrive folder on your computer.
+Synchronization will begin, and your photos will be securely sent to the Infomaniak servers.

 4. Access your photos from your devices